powerbox1000/scratch-vm/README.md

 ## scratch-vm (modded)

-See my fork of [scratch-gui](https://github.com/SheepTester/scratch-gui) for more info
+See sheeptester's fork of [scratch-gui](https://github.com/SheepTester/scratch-gui) for more info

-The `vanilla-vm-min` branch is for generating a vanilla (ie unmodded) minified JS file that makes Scratch VM usable as a classic JS library (used for the [HTMLifer](https://sheeptester.github.io/words-go-here/htmlifier/))
+The `vanilla-vm-min` branch is for generating a vanilla (ie unmodded) minified JS file that makes Scratch VM usable as a classic JS library (used for the [Scratch Compiler](https://powerbox1000.github.io/scratch-compiler))

 ---